cacheung/aepsdk-edgeidentity-android/Documentation/api-reference.md

 ### IdentityItem

-Defines an identity to be included in an [IdentityMap](#identitymap).
-IdentityItems may not have null or empty identifiers and are ignored when adding to an [IdentityMap](#identitymap) instance.
+ Defines an identity to be included in an [`IdentityMap`](#identitymap). `IdentityItem`s may not have null or empty identifiers and are ignored when added to an [`IdentityMap`](#identitymap) instance.

-The format of the IdentityItem class is defined by the [XDM Identity Item Schema](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/identityitem.schema.md).
+ The format of the `IdentityItem` class is defined by the [XDM Identity Item Schema](https://github.com/adobe/xdm/blob/master/docs/reference/datatypes/identityitem.schema.md).

 **Example**